forge-ext/forge/README.md

 - AUR Package: https://aur.archlinux.org/packages/gnome-shell-extension-forge - thanks to [@Radeox](https://github.com/Radeox)

 ## !
 Major Changes !
-- Floating windows were rewritten and persists between sessions.
-- Toggle floating by window title and entire window class using keyboard shortcuts.
-- Window Snapping 2/3, 1/3 or center.
+- Floating windows are default always on top.
+Toggle available on preferences

 ## Development
 - The `main` branch contains gnome-4x code.
 - The `legacy` and `gnome-3-36` are the same and is now the source for gnome-3x.

+## Local Development Setup
+- Install NodeJS 16+
+- Run `npm install`
+- Run `make dev`.
+Ctrl + C to cancel

 ## Features
 - Tree-based tiling with vertical and horizontal split containers similar to i3-wm
 - Vim-like keybindings for navigation/swapping windows/moving windows in the containers
 - Drag and drop tiling